eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- Practical understanding of and experience with predictive analytics, machine learning, and/or causal inference
 + Proficiency with machine learning and statistical modeling (e.g., scikit-learn, TensorFlow, Stan)
 + Experience identifying data quality and developing automated QC checks and/or reports
++ A senior analytics professional with a proven track record of data analysis, reporting and visualization (e.g. Tableau, D3)

+Sets of skills for more senior data science roles, such as management of data science teams:
++ skill set:
+	- At the heart of Netflix Product Innovations is an experimentation driven culture led by Science & Analytics (S&A).
+In this role, you will lead teams of data scientists and analysts responsible for shaping UI and Content Innovations decisions through experimentation (A/B, quasi) and empirical studies to guide product strategy.
+	- Set an impact-focused, strategic science roadmap to guide product innovations.
+	- Recruit and inspire exceptional data scientists focused on the span of causal inference, behavioral research, and analytical activities.
+	- Uphold the culture of rigor in product decision-making through active participation in product debates.
+	- Lead and contribute to cross functional initiatives between product development (product management, design, engineering), content, and marketing.
+	- Define a team culture that balances supporting high impact business needs with forward looking research.
+	- Serve as thought partner to product development executives across product management, engineering, and design.
+	- 5+ years experience in building and inspiring a high-performing data science and analytics team.
+	- Capacity and passion to translate business objectives into actionable analyses, and analytic results into business and product recommendations